Andrey Grushin: Season 2012

 In June 2012 Grushin was invited by former Dinamo head coach Jaroslav Hřebík to join AC Sparta Praha during the pre-season.
 However, due to some obstacles, Andrey didn't become a part of the team joining Czech Second league side FC Zenit Čáslav instead.
 In his second match for the team Grushin made a clean sheet which allowed Zenit to hold a win over the second team of Sparta Praha in the last pre-season game.
 Andrey took part only in 8 full matches of the season as his keeper-colleague Vít Ducheček had some top performances and was rumoured to move to the bigger club.
 In the end of December 2012 Grushin left the club as a free agent and sealed the contract with Thai side TTM Lopburi F.C.

 International career

 Andrey Grushin is a Russian international, being a part (consequently) of Russian U-16, U-17 and U-19 squads and making the total of 9 appearances in international matches.

 Andrey was a part of Russia U-17 team which participated in qualifying round for UEFA European Under-17 Football Championship in 2005.
 Drawn to the Group 4 with Belarus, Finland and Bulgaria, Russia took 6 points and placed second which didn't allow it to go through the final round.

+Young Football Talents Football Agency

+Andrey Grushin founded the famous football agency Young Football Talents or often called YFT.
+This agency houses many talented young football players around the world.
+YFT has many talent scouts around the world.
+Some of the names of the players at Andrey Grushin's agency are Dang Van Lam, Nelson Bonilla, Brayan Angulo and also Razzaa Fachrezi with Faqih Maulana from Indonesia.

+Andrey Grushin collaborates with his colleague Arya Pradana Budiarto, an Indonesian who has lived in Switzerland and Russia for a long time.
+He also works as a Sports Doctor and Top Sports Journalist and currently works as a media officer in FIFA AFC and for the Russian club FC Ural Yekaterinburg.
+Arya Pradana Budiarto also the owner of the famous media Indonesia Rusia or Voice of Rusia Indonesia.

+Sport Director FC Pafos Cyprus

+Andrey Grushin was also the sports director of the Cypriot club FC Pafos. and Andrey worked with PFC Pafos Owner who is also Russian Sergey Lomakin owner of the famous Russian retail store Fix Price.